cdklabs/awscdk-asset-kubectl/README.md

 <!--END STABILITY BANNER-->

-This module exports a single class called `KubectlAsset` which is an `s3_assets.Asset` that bundles the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/) and the [`helm`](https://helm.sh/) command line.
+This module exports a single class called `KubectlLayer` which is a `lambda.LayerVersion` that bundles the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/) and the [`helm`](https://helm.sh/) command line.